What is a seed library?

 A seed library is a self-perpetuating collection of heirloom seeds.

-Growing and saving the seeds of heirloom plants offers a more diverse and stronger seed stock of plants that are well-suited to Michigan's climate.
-Plus growing your own food is fun and delicious.
-Many commercial hybrid seeds are bred for uniformity and shelf life — not taste.
+Growing and saving the seeds of heirloom plants offers a stronger and more diverse seed stock of plants that are well-suited to Michigan’s climate.
+Many commercial hybrid seeds are bred for uniformity and shelf life – not quality and taste.
+Plus, growing your own food is fun and delicious!

 You can find basic seed planting information in your branch’s gardening section.
 If you are a beginning gardener, don’t worry about saving seeds.
 Select what you are interested in growing and focus on learning how to garden.
 The seed saving part will come later.

 The first step to seed saving is allowing the seed to become fully mature.
 At maturity, some seed is dry and some is encased in fruit and still quite wet.
-There are three basic methods of processing seed: dry, wet and fermentation.
+There are three basic methods of processing seeds: Dry, wet and fermentation.

 - Collect the seed before the capsules open or the seed heads shatter.